evanricafort/CheckThatHeader/README.md

 # CheckThatHeader

-A tool for checking **low hanging fruit** issues such as _Missing Content-Security-Policy, Permissions-Policy, Referrer-Policy, X-Content-Type-Options, Strict-Transport-Security and X-Frame-Options_ on headers using **wget** with a twist of **nmap**.
+A tool for checking header security **low hanging fruit** issues such as _Missing Content-Security-Policy, Permissions-Policy, Referrer-Policy, X-Content-Type-Options, Strict-Transport-Security and X-Frame-Options_ using **wget** with a twist of **nmap**.

 # Installation